-Further development and acceptance of the cryptographic and algorithmic protocols governing the issuance of and transactions in Virtual Currencies is subject to a variety of factors that are difficult to evaluate.
+Further development and acceptance of the cryptographic and algorithmic protocols governing the issuance of and transactions in Virtual Currencies is uncertain.

-The use of Virtual Currencies to, among other things, buy and sell goods and services and complete other transactions, is part of a new and rapidly evolving industry that employs digital assets based upon a computer-generatedmathematical and/or cryptographic protocol.
+The use of Virtual Currencies to, among other things, buy and sell goods and services and complete other transactions is part of a new and rapidly evolving industry that employs digital assets based upon a computer-generated mathematical and/or cryptographic protocol.
 The growth of this industry in general, and the use of Virtual Currencies in particular, is subject to a high degree of uncertainty, and the slowing or stopping of the development or acceptance of developing protocols may adversely affect the Company's operations.
 A significant portion of Virtual Currency demandmay be attributable to speculation.
-The failure of retail and commercial marketplaces to adopt Virtual Currency payment methods may result in increased volatility and/or a reduction in market prices, either of which may adversely impact theCompany's operations and profitability.
+The failure of retail and commercial marketplaces to adopt Virtual Currency payment methods may result in increased volatility and/or a reduction in market prices, either of which may adversely impact the Company's operations and profitability.
 The factors affecting the further development of the industry, include, but are not limited to:

-- Governmental and quasi-governmental regulation of Virtual Currencies and their use, or restrictions on orregulation of access to and operation of the network or similar Virtual Currency systems; - Changes in consumer demographics and public tastes and preferences; - The maintenance and development of the open-source software protocol of the network; - The availability and popularity of other forms or methods of buying and selling goods and services, including new means of using fiat currencies; - General economic conditions and the regulatory environment relating to digital assets; and - Negative consumer sentiment and perception of Bitcoin specifically and Virtual Currencies generally.
+- continued worldwide growth in the adoption and use of Virtual Currencies; - governmental and quasi-governmental regulation of Virtual Currencies and their use, or restrictions on orregulation of access to and operation of the network or similar Virtual Currency systems; - changes in consumer demographics and public tastes and preferences; - the maintenance and development of the open-source software protocol of the network; - the availability and popularity of other forms or methods of buying and selling goods and services, including new means of using fiat currencies; - general economic conditions and the regulatory environment relating to digital assets; and - negative consumer sentiment and perception of Bitcoin specifically and Virtual Currencies generally.